Bhavikhpatel/AI-Powered-Legal-Assistant-System/README.md

 1.  **Semantic Search**: When a user enters a query, a `sentence-transformer` model converts it into a vector embedding.
 This embedding is used to find the most semantically similar `Offense` node in the Neo4j graph.
 2.  **Context Retrieval**: Once the most relevant offense is identified, the system queries the Neo4j graph to retrieve all connected information (the chapter, section, and punishment details).
 This retrieved data serves as the "context".
 3.  **Answer Generation**: The context and the original query are passed to the LLM with a carefully crafted prompt.
 The LLM then generates a final, human-readable, and structured legal explanation based *only* on the retrieved context.
-4.  **Interactive UI**: The entire process is wrapped in a user-friendly **Gradio** web interface, which shows the final answer and the step-by-step processing logs.
+4.  **Interactive UI**: web interface, which shows the final answer and the step-by-step processing logs.

 ## ✨ Features